 Step #2: Listen to Your Soul

 Ask your soul what is getting in the way of your rejoicing or of being glad.
-Consult the following list of potential barriers.
-Note the ones that apply to you.
-Write down the specifics.
+Consult the following list of potential barriers and note the ones that apply to you:

 Step #3: Clear the Pathway